dy-dk/Gold-Bar-Tracker/README.md

 INSTRUCTIONS:

 Left Click to increase count by 1
-Right Click to decrease count by 1
+Right Click or Middle Click to decrease count by 1

 Click Reset -> Yes to reset the tab you're on to 0.